nameless-and-blameless/TAG/reports/Phantom-Funeral-of-Senator-Marsha-Blackburn.md

 ### Return to Phoenix House

-- Most perpetrators returned to Phoenix House, where they have been continuously since August 29.
+- Most orchestrators returned to Phoenix House, where they have been continuously since August 29.
 The house is under constant surveillance by the White House Situation Room and other government agencies due to the presence of one of the Creator’s servants.

 ## Hickory Valley Christian Church